New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Introduction

-Although the central value is now closer to the SM prediction, the discrepancy is still at the level of $2.5\sigma$ due to the smaller uncertainty of the new measurement.
-Additionally, we have more recent Belle results of $R_K$ \cite{Abdesselam:2019lab}, which are combined together for the charged and neutral decay modes, and are presented in four different bins.
-However, due to large errors, these results are consistent with the SM as well as with the LHCb data in the dilepton mass-squared range $1$ to $6$ GeV$^2$.
-Similarly, in 2017, LHCb reported another ratio $R_{K^{\ast}}\equiv (B^0\to K^{\ast0}\mu^+\mu^-)/(B^0\to K^{\ast0}e^+e^-)$ \cite{Aaij:2017vbb}, in two different regions of $q^2$, the dilepton invariant mass squared.
-These measurements in the low $q^2$ ($0.045\le q^2\le 1.1$ GeV$^2$) and central $q^2$ ($1.1\le q^2\le 6.0$ GeV$^2$) bin were found to deviate from the SM predictions $\simeq1$ \cite{Hiller:2003js,Bordone:2016gaq}, with significance of $\approx2.4\sigma$ and $\approx2.5\sigma$, respectively.
-Recently, Belle collaboration has also presented their results for $R_{K^{\ast}}$ \cite{Abdesselam:2019wac}, in multiple $q^2$ bins, by considering both the neutral and charged $B$ modes.
-Again having large uncertainties, their results are in agreement with both the SM and the LHCb measurements.
+However, due to large errors, these results are in agreement with both the SM and the LHCb measurements.
 Moreover, additional LFUV observables, such as $Q_{4,5}=P_{4,5}^{\mu\prime}-P_{4,5}^{e\prime}$ \cite{Capdevila:2016ivx}, have been observed by the Belle collaboration \cite{Wehle:2016yoi}.
-Although currently not statistically significant, the data indicate towards potential LFUV.
-Furthermore, LHCb has also performed the first test of lepton flavour universality (LFU) violation with $b$ baryons by measuring $R_{pK}$ ratio in $\Lambda_b \to p K^-\ell^+\ell^-$ decays \cite{Aaij:2019bzx}.
+Furthermore, LHCb has also performed the test of lepton flavour universality (LFU) violation in the baryon decay $\Lambda_b \to p K^-\ell^+\ell^-$ \cite{Aaij:2019bzx}, and the decays $B^+\to {K^*}^+\ell^+\ell^-$ and $B^0\to {K_S}^0\ell^+\ell^-$~\cite{LHCb:2021lvy} which are isospin partners of the formerly tested $B^0\to {K^*}^0\ell^+\ell^-$ and $B^+\to {K}^+\ell^+\ell^-$ decays.
+All the measured central values of the LFUV ratios corresponding to these decays are lower than the SM predictions, which shows a consistent tendency.
 Contrary to the LFD observables, SM predictions for the LFUV observables $R_K$ and $R_{K^{\ast}}$ are theoretically clean as the hadronic uncertainties essentially cancel and therefore they hold the key to unravel NP without ambiguity.